nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Important notes about jobs with sensitive variables:

-* Jobs cannot be scheduled to run in the future or on a recurring schedule.
+* Such jobs cannot be scheduled to run in the future or on a recurring schedule (as scheduled jobs must by necessity store their variables in the database for future reference).
-* Jobs with sensitive variables cannot be set for approval.
+* Jobs with sensitive variables cannot be marked as requiring approval (as jobs pending approval must store their variables in the database until approved).

 #### `hidden`